Billy Joe Saunders statement: Nasal spray used, UKAD tests negative

-“Today the BBBofC have confirmed that Mr. Saunders is not in breach of BBBofC or UKAD anti-doping regulations.
-He is therefore in good standing and is licensed to box and defend his World Title on October 20th.
+“Today, the BBBofC have confirmed that Mr. Saunders is not in breach of BBBofC or UKAD anti-doping regulations.
+Therefore, he is in good standing and is licensed to box and defend his World Title on October 20th.

-“Mr. Saunders has been tested a number of times in 2018, all negative, his last out of competition test by UKAD was on 24th September 2018.”
+“Mr. Saunders was tested several times in 2018, all negative, his last out of competition test by UKAD was on 24th September 2018.”

-A fight with Demetrius Andrade, a mandatory defense of his WBO middleweight title, is full steam ahead, according to Warren.
+According to Warren, a fight with Demetrius Andrade, a mandatory defense of his WBO middleweight title, is full steam ahead.

 Saunders is scheduled to fight on the DAZN platform in the United States as part of a Matchroom USA card.